pioneercoders/tutorials/interview/react-medium-questions.md

-**1.What is the purpose of the key prop in React lists, and why is it important?**
+**1. What is the purpose of the key prop in React lists, and why is it important?**
 - The key prop is used to uniquely identify elements in a list of components.
 It is essential for React's virtual DOM reconciliation process.
 When the order or structure of a list changes, React uses keys to efficiently update, add, or remove elements.
 Keys should be unique among siblings in a list.

 **2. Explain the concept of "lifting state up" in React.
 When and why is it necessary?**